Multi-Layer Framework for Synthesis and Evaluation of Heterogeneous System-of-Systems Composed of Manned and Unmanned Vehicles 2018-01-1964

-Continued advances in both sensory and unmanned technology, combined with the ever-increasing utilization of autonomous platforms, has created a need for practical design space exploration tools to aid in the synthesis of effective System-of-Systems (SoS) for use within complex, advanced teaming scenarios.
-This work describes a modular, flexible, and extensible framework, referred to as the Technology and Teaming Evaluation (TATE) framework, for straightforward identification of high-quality SoS, which may include manned and unmanned systems with varying degrees of autonomy, through quantitative evaluation of system-level and SoS-level attributes against a set of user-defined reference tasks.
-More specifically, TATE combines a top-down (goal-driven) approach, which systematically decomposes mission-level goals into a set of relevant technology and teaming options, with a bottom-up (technology-driven) approach that compares and selects effective components and configurations for individual systems, as well as the overall teaming configuration.
-This approach serves as an extension to existing, similar design space exploration tools that typically only focus on individual systems and do not readily scale to SoS.
-A detailed example is provided that illustrates the use of the TATE framework for synthesis of an Unmanned Aerial System team for use within a realistic manned-unmanned teaming mission.
+The advancement of both sensory and unmanned technology, combined with increased utilization of autonomous platforms in complex teaming scenarios, has created a need for practical design space exploration tools to aid in the synthesis of effective System-of-Systems (SoS).
+The presented work describes a modular, flexible, and extensible framework, referred to herein as the Technologies and Teaming Evaluation (TATE) framework, for straightforward identification of high-quality SoS, which may include both manned and autonomous elements, through quantitative evaluation of system-level and SoS-level attributes against a set of user-defined reference tasks.
+More specifically, TATE combines a top-down (goal-driven) approach, which systematically decomposes mission-level goals into a set of relevant technology and teaming options, with a two-layer bottom-up (technology-driven) approach that compares and selects effective components and configurations both for individual systems and the overall team.
+The TATE framework serves as an extension to existing design space exploration tools that focus on individual system design and do not readily scale to SoS.
+A canonical example is used to illustrate the use of the TATE framework for synthesis and evaluation of team structures for use within a representative target tracking mission.

 Jeffrey R. Peters, Ebad Jahangir, Amit Surana, Zohaib Mian